 Putting your Eggs all in One Basket

-Anyone who has ever been involved in sales will tell you, “selling is hard.”
-It requires not only a well-rounded understanding of the product at hand but also a considerable amount of patience, time, energy and empathy towards the end-user’s best interest(s).
+Selling is hard.
+It requires not only a well-rounded understanding of the product at hand but also, a considerable amount of patience.
+Sales require time, energy and empathy towards the end user’s best interest(s).

-Unless the product he or she is selling is a “true commodity,” capitalizing on a lead and/or finalizing a deal is by no means easy.
-And when you combine that reality with the reality of your product being one of many products your channel distributing partners salespeople sell, maintaining a profitable profit margin becomes even more complicated.
+Capitalizing on a lead and/or finalizing a deal is by no means easy.
+And, when you combine that reality with the reality of your product being one of many products your channel distributing partners salespeople sell, maintaining a profitable profit margin becomes even more complicated.

-With that in mind, assuming your distributor can sell your product “at will” is foolish, and all too common delusion of the B2B relationship.
+With that in mind, assuming your distributor can sell your product “at-will” is foolish.
+This is all too common a delusion of the B2B relationship.
 Limit this threat by expanding your sales platforms/channels and diversifying how information gets into the hand of their end-customer.
 Solely relying on your channel distributing partners to be the begins-all-ends-all money-maker is risky (and potentially detrimental) sales strategy.